Doi Inthanon National Park in Thailand: A Perfect Chiang Mai Day Trip Destination

 For a relatively small city there are plenty of things to see and do in Chiang Mai.
 If you are planning your trip, I would recommend staying for 3-5 nights to make the most of your time in Chiang Mai.
 Click here for a list of other things to do in Chiang Mai including chasing waterfalls, checking out the night markets, visiting a ginger farm and getting a massage!

 Wondering where to stay in Chiang Mai?
 If you only have a few days, then the best place to stay in Chiang Mai is within Old Town.
 If you are a longtime reader of Yoga, Wine & Travel then you’ll know that I am a sucker for beautiful, boutique hotels.
 See You Soon Hotel and Cafe in the heart of Old Town is an amazing hotel with a handful of spacious and newly renovated rooms and stunning & tasteful decor.
 The rooms sit atop a wonderful cafe (try the mango and sticky rice) with tasty food and drinks, and the wifi connection is very stable and fast throughout the property.
 It is also located right next to the Sunday market so you can roll back to your room after stuffing your face full of street food.
-Click here to book your stay at See You Soon Chiang Mai!
+Click here to check current room rates at See You Soon Chiang Mai!

 This article contains an affiliate link.
 If you choose to book using this link, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I enjoyed visiting.